eyashiro/eyashiro.github.io/pages/my-story_mission-purpose-and-value.md

 ## Where Do I Add The Most Value?

-* **Grant writing:** Help time-constrained scientists and novices write clear, compelling narratives and increase grant output and chances of obtaining grants.
+* **Grant writing:** Help time-constrained scientists and novices write clear, compelling narratives and increase the number of grants you can apply to each year.
+Increasing the quality and quantity of proposals through our collaboration increases your chances of obtaining grants.
-* **Editing and scientific/technical writing:** Improve clarity, accuracy, and impact of manuscripts, grant proposals, theses, and user guides, especially for non-native English authors
+* **Editing and scientific/technical writing:** Improve the clarity, accuracy, and impact of your manuscripts, grant proposals, theses, and user guides, especially if you're a non-native English author.
-* **Rapid, reliable help:** Step in when you need extra staff or when deadlines loom and finish research, technical, or administrative projects and tasks to make stakeholders happy.
+* **Rapid, reliable help:** Step in when you need extra staff or when deadlines loom, and finish research, technical, or administrative projects/tasks to make your stakeholders happy.
 * **Research support:** Troubleshoot, analyze, and package NGS and bioinformatics results into clear figures, tables, and text for reports and manuscripts.
 * **Operational bioinformatics:** Support non-experts of NGS data handling and novices, document processes, and support day-to-day research operations so projects keep moving.